01 / threat model

 ResolverProtocolLogsOperatorNotes

-Mullvad DNS DoH, DoT + none Mullvad (SE) Ad/tracker blocking variants available.
-Pairs best with Mullvad VPN obviously.
+Mullvad DNS DoH, DoT None Mullvad (SE) Ad/tracker blocking variants available.
+Pairs best with Mullvad VPN.

-NextDNS DoH, DoT, DoQ ~ opt-out NextDNS Inc (US/EU) Very configurable.
+NextDNS DoH, DoT, DoQ ~ Opt-out NextDNS Inc (US/EU) Very configurable.
 Disable logging in settings first thing.
-Good blocklist control.

-Quad9 DoH, DoT + none Non-profit (CH) Swiss data protection.
+Quad9 DoH, DoT None Non-profit (CH) Swiss data protection.
 Blocks known malware domains by default.
-Solid general use.

 Cloudflare 1.1.1.1 DoH, DoT ~ 25h purge Cloudflare (US) Fast.
 KPMG-audited.
 Fine for most.
-But Cloudflare is already in the path for a lot of the web.
+Already in path for much of the web.

-ISP default plain UDP/53 x full logs your ISP Logged, monetised, legally accessible.
+ISP default Plain UDP/53 Full logs Your ISP Logged, monetised, legally accessible.
 Replace it.

 04 / communications